IBM Knowledge Catalog service plans

 - Pay for catalog assets and the compute usage for running IBM Knowledge Catalog processes and tools.

 - Pay a discounted monthly fee for large amounts of catalog assets and compute usage.
 Import Knowledge Accelerators that contain curated glossaries with industry-specific vocabularies.

-For pricing information, see the Watson Knowledge Catalog page in the services catalog.
+For pricing information, see the IBM Knowledge Catalog page in the services catalog.

-All Watson Knowledge Catalog plans have these features for catalogs:
+All IBM Knowledge Catalog plans have these features for catalogs:

 - Indexing and storage for data, connections, models, notebooks, dashboards, and connected folder assets.

 - Metadata import from connections into a project or a catalog.

 - Profiling of textual data in relational (first 5000 rows only).

 - Categories for organizing your governance artifacts and the users who can view and manage them.

 - Data classes to classify relational data in columns.